nida78/wp-wiki-tooltip/README.md

 # Screenshots

 1. Options and Settings page: manage several Wiki URLs
+2. Options and Settings page: set some options how to show tooltips
-2. Options and Settings page: set styling of tooltips
+3. Options and Settings page: set styling of tooltips
-3. Options and Settings page: enable and style thumbnails
+4. Options and Settings page: enable and style thumbnails
-4. Integrate the plugin by shortcodes in Posts and Pages
+5. Integrate the plugin by shortcodes in Posts and Pages
-5. Use the [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin to get help by a popup form
+6. Use the [TinyMCE](https://codex.wordpress.org/TinyMCE) plugin to get help by a popup form
-6. See nice and helpful tooltips
+7. See nice and helpful tooltips

 # Changelog

+## 1.7.0
+*Release Date - October 22nd, 2016*

+* you can set if tooltips are triggered by click or hover
+* a minimum screen width can defined that is necessary to enable tooltips

 ## 1.6.0
 *Release Date - January 30th, 2016*